 When I started as a journalist, newspapers and magazines were still put together using hot metal type.
 At times I catch a faint metallic smell reminding me of those days.

-One thing I feel newspapers lost when moving to modern digital systems were the clipping and photo libraries, the librarians and the other custodians of knowledge who just knew how to find stuff fast.
+The one thing I feel newspapers really lost when moving to modern digital systems were the clipping and photo libraries, the librarians and the other custodians of knowledge who just knew how to find stuff fast.
 Google did for them.

 Google does a great job, but I miss chatting with an intelligent human being then seeing a manilla folder of clips and photos arrive on my desk an hour or so later.

 Often, the librarian’s knowledge or insight could add value to my stories or spark new ones.